pythonpete32/aragon-futures/README.md

 8. Both **Alice** and **Bob** withdraw their purchases from the exchange
 9. **Alice** is happy.
 She made a profit and hedged her risk
 10. **Bob** is happy he made a bigger profit than he would have simply buying at spot
+- User can place an order on the order book to buy or sell ant for DAI for delivery at one of three time slots, end of [day, week, month]
+- User can fill order on the order tok
+- User can cancel an unfilled order
+- User can send due balance to contract at expiry
+- User can withdraw purchase after order closes
+- User can claim deposit back if both parties fail to pay due balance
+- User can transfer contract to another address

+    ## Use Case

 ### Limitations

-can not expect to earn more than 100% ROI as counterparty has no incentive to fulfil obligation if the underlying price at expiry is greater than 50% of the
+- can not expect to earn more than 100% ROI as counterparty has no incentive to fulfil obligation if the underlying price at expiry is greater than 50% of the
+- As the future price is determined upfront, futures contracts are not fungible.
+In a later iteration this will be fixed by having settlement = spot at future expiry.
+This requires an oracle and this adds a bit of complexity

 ### Advantages

 in the final iteration

-- Contracts are fungible allowing futures to be tradeable on secondary markets.
-- Creates an arbitrage opportunity to exploit price dislocations
 - Possible to have DAO own the smart contracts and introduce fees in exchange for maintaining a front end

 ## Version 0.1